-5) Plot each of the three components X, Y, Z, and the total field T for Profile 1
+5) Plot each of the three components X, Y, Z, and the total field T for Profile 1.

 Because we are in a building, the magnetic field in the room may be variable in time.
-This is really a drift (time variation) of the field, or the instrument, but it will look like a regional field.
-This regional will probably be small and we can safely neglect it.
-If the regional is large, (and in a field work, it would probably be large), you would need to subtract the regional before doing the depth estimates.
+This is really a drift (time variation) of the field or an instrument drift, but it will look like a regional field.
+This regional field will probably be small and we can safely neglect it.
+If the regional field is large, (and in a field work, it would probably be large), you would need to subtract the regional before doing the depth estimates.